SimonDelord/UBI-Security/README.md

 # UBI-Security
+This is demo that Shane Boulden and myself have developed to cover how organisations can better manage the UBI, and create internal workflows to build 'golden' base images.

+The demo covers:
+- Verifying UBI provenance with cosign and Sigstore
+- Analysing the UBI for CVEs and unnecessary packages
+- Building pipelines to harden and sign the UBI, using cosign and Tekton Chains
+- Using Red Hat Advanced Cluster Security for Kubernetes (RHACS) admission control to block base images that haven't been through internal hardening pipelines

 Demo showing how to secure UBI and report on it using CSAF/VEX format.
 Hermetic build systems - Hermetic meaning - contained, and everything is performed on OCP (harden, sign, build apps, etc)